Trillions of dollars in grant awards anticipated in future fiscal years.

 Successful proposals are strong in all aspects of the process.
 Fiorini & Associates has considerable experience with all stages of proposal development across a broad range of topics.
 Our team has served as PI, co-PI, or senior personnel on successful grants totaling more than 3.6 million dollars.
 The team has been instrumental in the administration of additional grants, ranging between $5,000 and 15 million dollars and have covered topics as diverse as mathematics, education, biology, computer science, genetics, forensics, cybersecurity, environmental science, sustainability, and international state-to-state initiatives (USAID).

-Dr. Eugene Fiorini is a former Associate Director for the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) at Rutgers University and is the Muhlenberg College Truman Koehler Professor Emeritus of Mathematics.
+Having sat on grant review panels, Dr. Eugene Fiorini is a former Associate Director for the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) at Rutgers University and is the Muhlenberg College Truman Koehler Professor Emeritus of Mathematics.
 He holds a MS and PhD in mathematics from the University of Delaware and a MS in statistics from Temple University.
 He has authored research papers in graph theory, combinatorial number theory, and mathematics education, as well as several textbooks, book chapters, and educational modules with an applications-based approach.
 He has been involved with many projects at the intersection of research, applications, and education.

 Dr. Fiorini has over 25 years experience developing, collaborating on, and administering a broad range of proposals from local niche grants to major international/national efforts in multiple STEM fields and educational disciplines.
 One area of particular success has been multiple REU (Research Experience for Undergraduates) programs.
 Another area of expertise are grants from private foundations, and assistance developing research and education proposals for non-profit organizations, with an emphasis on increasing participation among underrepresented groups in STEM fields.